 - Is application aware - applications like Cassandra are deployed as a set of containers, and Portworx is aware of the entire stack.
 Data placement and management is done at an application POD level.

 - Manages physical storage that is directly attached to servers, from cloud volumes, or provided by hardware arrays.
+It monitors the health of the drives and manages the RAID groups directly, repairing failures when needed.

 - Provides programmatic control on your storage resources - volumes and other stateful services can be created and consumed directly via the scheduler and orchestration software tool chain.